 Two major dust sources contribute mineral particles to the Elbrus glaciers, the Sahara and the Middle East.
-It was established

-- 5 that majority of the small scale dust sources in the Middle East are located in northern Mesopotamia (northern Syria northwestern Iraq) and the Syrian Desert (Kutuzov et al., 2013).
+It was established that majority of the small scale dust sources in the Middle East are located in northern Mesopotamia (northern Syria - northwestern Iraq) and the Syrian Desert (Kutuzov et al., 2013).
 The Levant is a major source of atmospheric dust (Middleton, 1986) with natural, anthropogenic and hydrological (intermittent streams and lakes) sources.
 The area between the Tigris and the Euphrates in Iraq contains natural desert dust sources while the Neinava region in Iraq was recently identified as the most active dust source in the Middle East (Moridnejad et al., 2015).
-In the northern Sahara, strong sporadic dust storms - 10 originating in the Libyan desert and the foothills of the Ahaggar Mountains in eastern Algeria may reach the Caucasus in the spring (Kutuzov et al., 2013).
+In the northern Sahara, strong sporadic dust storms originating in the Libyan desert and the foothills of the Ahaggar Mountains in eastern Algeria may reach the Caucasus in the spring (Kutuzov et al., 2013).

-A statistically significant spatial correlation occurs between Ca^{2+} and precipitation as well as between soil moisture content in the Middle East (Fig. 10).
-Unlike in the Middle East, no spatial correlation was found between Ca^{2+} and the amount of precipitation in North Africa.
+In order to assess which factors drive the variations in dust content in the Elbrus ice core, we compared the dust concentrations with various elimatic parameters in the potential dust sources.
+A statistically significant spatial correlation occurs between Ca^{2+} and precipitation as well as between soil moisture content in the Middle East (Fig. 910).
+Unlike in the

+1 Middle East, no spatial correlation was found between Ca^{2+} and the amount of precipitation in North Africa.
 It should be noted, however, that the observation network is very sparse in the arid areas and there are much larger uncertainties in Global Precipitation Climatology Centre (GPCC) datasets in North Africa.